collectionspace/cspace-ui.js/docs/developer/GettingStarted.md

 # Getting Started

-Follow these instructions to set up your development environment.
+Follow these steps to set up your environment for cspace-ui development.

 ## Prerequisites

 The following software must be installed on your development system.
+Development is supported on Mac, Windows, and Linux.

 - Git.
 The cspace-ui source code is version controlled using Git.
-You must have a git client [installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+You'll need to have a Git client [installed](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 - Node.js and npm.
-[Node.js](https://nodejs.org/) is used to run the development tools. [npm](https://www.npmjs.com/) is used to install and manage the JavaScript libraries required by cspace-ui.
+[Node.js](https://nodejs.org/) is used to run JavaScript development tools. [npm](https://www.npmjs.com/) is used to install and manage JavaScript libraries required by cspace-ui.
 On Mac and Windows, download the Node.js installer from [nodejs.org](https://nodejs.org/).
 This will install npm as well.
-On Linux, use your package manager to [install the necessary packages](https://nodejs.org/en/download/package-manager/).
+On Linux, [install the necessary packages](https://nodejs.org/en/download/package-manager/) using your package manager.

 - Chrome or Firefox. cspace-ui is a JavaScript application for web browsers, so a web browser is required to run and test it during development.
-The automated test runner will attempt to use [Chrome](https://www.google.com/chrome/browser/desktop/index.html) by default.
+The test runner ([Karma](https://karma-runner.github.io/)) will attempt to use [Chrome](https://www.google.com/chrome/browser/desktop/index.html) by default.
 If you prefer to use [Firefox](https://www.mozilla.org/en-US/firefox/new/), set the environment variable `KARMA_BROWSERS` to `Firefox` in the shell in which you run tests.

 - A text editor for editing code and markup.